sergejsha/knot/README.md

 <img src="docs/diagrams/flowchart-composite-knot.png" width="625" />

-`Prime` defines its own `Change`'s, `Action`'s and reducers.
+`Prime` defines its own `Change`'s, `Action`'s and reducer for own changes.
 It's only the `State`, what is shared between the `Prime`'s.
 In that respect each `Prime` can be considered to be a separate knot working on a shared `State`.
 Once all `Prime`'s are defined, they can be composed together and provided to `CompositeKnot` which implements standard knot interface.

 # Why Knot?